 Many of us have been there.
 Ticketmaster queued up, ready to click “buy tickets” as soon as sales begin.
 You’re sure you’re going to get quality seats for the show; after all, you clicked on that “buy” button the second the clock struck 10.
 Alas, you discover you’re in the nosebleeds once the purchase is complete.

 How does this happen so regularly to concert goers?
-New York State Attorney General Eric T. Shneiderman had the same question.
-His office conducted a three-year investigation into the ticketing industry and Thursday issued a report on the findings.
+New York State Attorney General Eric Shneiderman had the same question, and his office conducted a three-year investigation into the ticketing industry and Thursday issued a report on the findings.

 The report details results of his office’s investigation into online ticketing and the practices of third-party ticket resale sites such as StubHub and TicketsNow.